singleton11/job_scheduler/README.md

 ## How to run

 * Clone repository: `git clone https://github.com/singleton11/job_scheduler`
+* Ensure you have PostgreSQL server which listens 5432 port (see `docker-compose.yml` for credentials) or just run `docker-compose up`.
+If you want your own credentials for DB connection, just create application-<profileName>.yml and run spring boot app with your <profileName>
 * Run spring boot configuration in your IDE or `mvn spring-boot:run`

 ### Run tests